madrian98/Documents_Classification/README.md

 # Documents_Classification
-Java application made to classify articles based on their content with usage of KNN-Algorithm & N-gram as text comparison method & Chebyshev,Manhattan,Euclides metrics.<br>
+Java application written in order to classify articles based on their content with usage of KNN-Algorithm & N-gram as text comparison method & Chebyshev,Manhattan,Euclides metrics.<br>

 Graphical user interface has been created using Java-FX toolkit(version 17.0.2)<br>